nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 ![Happiness_predictedBy_life_Social](https://github.com/nooralteneiji/Supervised-Machine-Learning-on-Data-From-The-World-Happiness-Report/blob/main/Pipeline%20Outputs/Figures/Happiness_predictedBy_life_Social.png)

 # Limitations and Future directions
+* reliance on self-reported data
+* the assumption that past trends will continue into the future.
 * Conduct further regression analyses to understand the contribution of each variable to happiness while keeping others constant.
 Though we were able to visually see if two variables predicted happiness, for future directions we can construct a linear fixed effects model to get the weight each variable has towards predicting happines.
 This method will also inform us if there are more than just 2 interacting variables.
 * Add governance-Quality Measures based on Data from the Worldwide Governance Indicators (WGI) Project.
 * Build a Bayesian Network was adapted from [Chaudhary et al., 2020](https://arxiv.org/abs/2007.09181) to build a map of all the variables and see the strength each factor has on the predictor.